kaguya3222/cursor-non-technical-workshop/WORKSHOP.md

 - How to interact with Cursor to write code for you
 - How to turn Figma designs into working applications
-- How to use MCPs (Model Context Protocol) to connect external tools like Figma and Playwright
 - How to iterate and improve your app through conversation
-- How to deploy your app to the web

----

 ## 📋 Prerequisites